-My thesis aims to put together and analyse the political project of ‘representative democracy’ under the French Directory (1795–1799).
-The term was an oxymoron strategically coined by the radical democrats at a time when ‘representative government’ and ‘democracy’ were understood to be diametrically opposed to each other.
-This thesis is an endeavour to examine the history of the French Revolution from the combined perspective of the accumulated researches, on the one hand, by intellectual historians who tried to figure out a non-anachronistic and non-teleological way of reading the moral, political and economic thought of the eighteenth century, and, on the other hand, by historians of the Revolution who have so far overcome the legacy of the ‘trench wars’ waged by the ‘orthodox’ and the ‘revisionist’ schools in the late twentieth century.
+My doctoral project puts together and analyses the political thought of ‘representative democracy’ during the French Revolution, particularly under the Directory (1795–1799).
+The term was an oxymoron, strategically coined by the radical democrats at a time when ‘representative government’ and ‘democracy’ were understood to be diametrically opposed to each other.
+This thesis is an endeavour to examine the history of the French Revolution from the combined perspective of the accumulated researches, on the one hand, by intellectual historians who tried to figure out a non-anachronistic and non-teleological way of reading the moral, political and economic thought of the eighteenth century and those, on the other hand, by historians of the Revolution who have overcome the legacy of the ‘trench wars’ waged by the ‘orthodox’ and the ‘revisionist’ schools in the late twentieth century.
 During the Directory the democrats’ self-imposed mission was to avert the fall of France, of Europe, of what they regarded as humanity itself; for this they strived to save the Revolution which had been, to their eyes, falling to pieces after the Terror and the Thermidor.
 This thesis tells the story of how they sought to do it, and how the first theory of ‘representative democracy’ emerged in the course of this endeavour.
-The continuity between the eighteenth century and the French Revolution is thereby revealed from the viewpoint of the contemporaries’ mental world while at the same time the rupture is better apprehended as changes are discerned and recorded in their relevant contexts.
+The continuity between the eighteenth century and the French Revolution is thereby revealed from the historical actors’ viewpoint while at the same time the rupture is better apprehended as changes are discerned and recorded in their relevant political and intellectual contexts.

 PhD Scholarship from the Kim Hee-Kyung Foundation for European Humanities

 ‘Republicanism in the age of commerce and revolutions: Barère’s reading of Montesquieu’, French History 30:3 (September 2016), pp. 354–375.